 New Mountain Guardian will be a holding company with no direct operations of its own, and its only business and sole asset will be its ownership of common membership units of the Operating Company, the operating company for our business.
-The Operating Company will be an externally managed finance company, which will own all of the existing assets, and will have assumed all of the existing liabilities, of the Predecessor Entities following this offering.
-Following the completion of this offering and based on the mid-point of the range set forth on the cover of this prospectus, New Mountain Guardian will own approximately % and Guardian AIV will indirectly own through AIV Holdings approximately % of the common membership units of the Operating Company and Guardian Partners will own approximately % of New Mountain Guardian's outstanding common stock, assuming no exercise of the underwriters' option to purchase additional shares.
+The Operating Company will be an externally managed business development company, which, prior to the completion of this offering, will own all of the operations of the Predecessor Entities existing immediately prior to the formation transactions, including all of the assets and liabilities related to such operations.
+Following the completion of this offering and based on the mid-point of the range set forth on the cover of this prospectus, New Mountain Guardian will own approximately %, and Guardian AIV will indirectly own through AIV Holdings approximately %, of the common membership units of the Operating Company, assuming no exercise of the underwriters' option to purchase additional shares.

-Our investment strategy, developed by the Investment Advisor, is to invest through the Operating Company primarily in the debt of what the Investment Advisor believes are high quality and defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) opportunities for niche market dominance.
-The Investment Advisor, through its relationship with New Mountain, already has access to proprietary research and operating insights into many of the companies and industries that meet this template.
+Our investment strategy, developed by the Investment Adviser, is to invest through the Operating Company primarily in the debt of what the Investment Adviser believes are defensive growth companies, which are defined as generally exhibiting the following characteristics: (i) sustainable secular growth drivers, (ii) high barriers to competitive entry, (iii) high free cash flow after capital expenditure and working capital needs, (iv) high returns on assets and (v) opportunities for niche market dominance.
+The Investment Adviser, through its relationship with New Mountain, already has access to proprietary research and operating insights into many of the companies and industries that meet this template.

-The Operating Company will be externally managed by the Investment Advisor, a wholly-owned subsidiary of New Mountain, a private equity firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling more than \$8.5 billion as of June 30, 2010.
-New Mountain focuses on investing in high quality and defensive growth companies across its private equity, public equity and credit investment vehicles.
+The Operating Company will be externally managed by the Investment Adviser, a wholly-owned subsidiary of New Mountain, a private equity firm with a track record of investing in the middle market and with assets under management (which includes amounts committed, not all of which have been drawn down and invested to date) totaling more than \$8.5 billion as of December 31, 2010.
+New Mountain focuses on investing in defensive growth companies across its private equity, public equity and credit investment vehicles.
 The Operating Company was formed as a subsidiary of Guardian AIV by New Mountain in October 2008.
-Guardian AIV was formed through an allocation of approximately \$300 million of the \$5.1 billion of commitments supporting Fund III, a private equity fund managed by New Mountain, and in February 2009 New Mountain formed a co-investment vehicle, Guardian Partners, comprising \$20 million of commitments.
+Guardian AIV was formed through an allocation of approximately \$300.0 million of the \$5.1 billion of commitments supporting Fund III, a private equity fund managed by New Mountain, and in February 2009 New Mountain formed a co-investment vehicle, Guardian Partners, comprising \$20.4 million of commitments.

-Since the commencement of the Predecessor Entities' operations in October 2008 through June 30, 2010, approximately \$407 million has been invested in 39 companies and total realized and unrealized gains and investment income of approximately \$156 million have been earned with an average holding period of nine months.
-Going forward, we intend to target investments that we believe are capable of yielding a total asset level unlevered return of 10% to 15%, which we view to be an attractive risk adjusted return in normal credit markets.
-There can be no assurance that targeted returns will be achieved on our investments as they are subject to risks, uncertainties and other factors, some of which are beyond our control, including market conditions.
+Since the commencement of the Predecessor Entities' operations in October 2008 through December 31, 2010, approximately \$[585.9] million has been invested in [•] companies and total realized and unrealized gains and investment income of approximately \$[•] million have been earned with an average holding period of nine months.
+Going forward, we intend to invest primarily in debt securities that are rated below investment grade and have contractual unlevered yields of 10% to 15%.
+However, there can be no assurance that targeted returns will be achieved on our investments as they are subject to risks, uncertainties and other factors, some of which are beyond our control, which may lead to non payment of interest and principal.
 See "Risk Factors - Risks Relating to Our Investments".

-The following charts summarize our portfolio mix by industry and type based on the fair value of our investments as of June 30, 2010, as determined by an affiliated investment advisor (rounded to the nearest whole number).
+The following charts summarize our portfolio mix by industry and type based on the fair value (1) of our investments as of December 31, 2010.